MartinShelley/Audiophile-Ecommerce-Site/README.md

 # Frontend Mentor - Audiophile e-commerce website solution

 This is a solution to the [Audiophile e-commerce website challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/audiophile-ecommerce-website-C8cuSd_wx).
-This is my first project using Vuejs and learning about some of the key features such as components and how they communicate, Vue Router, VueX to name a few.
+This is my first project using Vuejs and learning about some of the key features such as components and how they communicate, Vue Router, VueX & Firebase deployment to name a few.
 Any feedback would be greatly appreciated.

 ## Table of contents